Regional Impact Grants & Give NCW

-Applicants for the Regional Impact Grant through our online application process.
-Each applicant will participate in a site visit with CFNCW staff, board, and volunteers to learn more about your organization and your request.
-If your organization is chosen to receive an award, you will be awarded a portion of your request.
-The remainder (or more) will be used for the Give NCW campaign (see Funding Request guidelines).
+Application opens June 1 and is due by 10 PM on August 1.
+If you would like your application to be reviewed for completeness (this is a great option for first time applicants!), you must submit your application at least one week prior to the deadline.
+Applications are completed through our online application process and each applicant will participate in a site visit with CFNCW staff and board to learn more about your organization and your proposal.
+If your organization is chosen to receive an award, you will be awarded a portion of your total project goal.
+The remainder will be published on the Give NCW campaign (see Funding Request guidelines below).
 RIG award amounts are based on several evaluation criteria determined by site visit committees and approved by the Board of Trustees.

 Give NCW is a crowdfunding effort through an online grant catalog featuring the Regional Impact Grants awarded.
 CFNCW promotes Give NCW across the region and invites the general public to donate toward completing the remainder of your funding request.
 CFNCW will provide regular incentives (which may include matches and/or bonuses) to motivate giving.
 There will be training available in early November for participating nonprofits to learn how best to take advantage of this opportunity.

 Regional Impact Grant awards will be announced in early November.
 The Give NCW campaign will open on Thanksgiving Day and end on December 31.
 The total grant award (CFNCW award plus gifts through Give NCW) will be disbursed in January.

 Activities Considered for Support